shsagir/play-area-sync/docs/env-vars.md

 ## Problem

 You most likely run at least two environments of your App: A [local one for development](/local-development) and one here on fortrabbit for production.
 Both instances probably have access to a database.
 Your local MySQL has of course different credentials than the remote one.
 Your config file, storing this information, is under Git version control.
 So how to deal with different environment-specific configurations?
 Also, how to work in a team when everyone has it's own local settings?
 How to separate code from configuration, so that the code is portable?
-How to achieve zero-dependency?

 ## Solution

-Use environment variables to keep local configurations out of the main code base.
-Environment variables or short "ENV vars" — are supporting script flexibility in potentially changing server environments.
+With environment variables or short "ENV vars", you avoid configuration conflicts between different environments.

 ### About ENV vars